Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Applications

 Fig.\,\ref{fig:MGD-effects}(a) compares the TTT curves of pc-Al with different MGDs.
 It is shown that the the turning part and the critical temperature $T^\#$ raises as the MGD decreases, which indicates that heterogeneous melting would play the dominant role in a wider superheating temperature range for finer-grained materials.
 This can be explained by analyzing competitions between the two melting mechanisms involving both MGD effects and temperature effects.
 On one hand, increasing temperature would enhance the contributions of homogeneous melting and weaken the contributions of heterogeneous melting.
 This is because the homogeneous nucleation rate exponentially increases as temperature increases \cite{Lu1998Homogeneous}, whereas motion velocity of the heterogeneous melting front is much less sensitive to the temperature \cite{Ivanov2007Kinetic}.
 On the other hand, the heterogeneous melting rate increases as MGD decreases.
 As a result, a higher superheating temperature are required to make contributions of homogeneous melting overweigh that of heterogeneous melting in finer-grained materials.
 This explains why the turning part and $T^\#$ increases as the MGD decreases.
 Fig.\,\ref{fig:MGD-effects}(b) displays $T^\#$ as a function of MGD ranging from several nanometers to several millimeters.
-In this range, the dependence of the critical temperature $T^\#$ on $\bar{D}$ is well-fitted by a power law:
+In this range, the dependence of the critical temperature $T^\#$ on $\bar{D}$ is well-fitted by a power law: $T^\# = a+b\Big(\frac{\bar{D}}{\bar{D}_0}\Big)^c$ where $\bar{D}_0=1\,\mm{cm}$ is a reference MGD, $a$, $b$, $c$ are fitting parameters.
+For Al, the fitting parameters are $a=1093\,\mm{K}$, $b=26.2\,\mm{K}$, $c=-0.1638$, as shown in Fig.\,\ref{fig:MGD-effects}(b).